 As a Fellow with Families Empowered, a nonprofit organization that supports an escalating number of families searching for a great school for their child, Robert collaborated with principals, Head Start staff, and parents to gather data on the understanding and desire for Families Empowered's support services within the Pre-K and elementary school settings.
 Robert developed a proposal for expanding Pre-K partnerships and programming to families with children entering the school system.

 The families that Families Empowered supports are actively seeking to enroll their child in a different school because they believe their child can reach his or her potential with the proper guidance and support from a high-quality school.
 Families Empowered helps parents understand all of their options, apply during the appropriate timeframes, and advocate for their child’s right to a high-quality education through school choice.

-Now serving as Communications Manager, Data and Outreach, for Families Empowered, Robert is proud to be a vital member of a small team whose work directly influences the educational pathways and life outcomes of thousands of underserved children and families each year.
+Now serving as Data and Project Manager for Families Empowered, Robert is proud to be a vital member of a small team whose work directly influences the educational pathways and life outcomes of thousands of underserved children and families each year.

 His personal experience gives him crucial insight into the perspectives of the majority of the families that Families Empowered serves -- immigrant, refugee and low-income households who want the same thing Robert’s parents wanted for him, a fulfilling life enabled by a quality education.

 Robert’s work and results to support immigrant, refugee and low-income families include: launching a call center that hired bilingual students from the communities that Families Empowered serves; growing the outreach from four interns calling 6,000 families to 10 interns calling over 15,000 families who are searching for a better school; and interacting with nearly 40,000 families to show them that they have agency to decide where they want to send their child.

 Robert was recognized as one of EP’s EPic Alumni in 2016.